About Me

 Note 1: I'm happy to chat about my research or general advising.
 Please send me an email and we can work out a time.
 Please include "[Advising Inquiry]" in your email title.

 Note 2: If you are interested in research collaboration, please send me an email with your background and specific interests (the more detailed, the better).
+Please mention what you would like to work on.
 Please include "[Research Collaboration Inquiry]" in your email title.
 The recommended time investment is at least 15 hours per week.
-Unfortunately, right now my schedule is tight and generally does not permit consistent long-term mentoring of younger students, so some degree of self-sufficiency would be highly valued.
-To ensure a more fruitful collaboration, it would be best to have the technical knowledge to read and understand deep learning papers, especially theory-oriented work.
+Self-sufficiency is highly valued.
+To ensure a more fruitful collaboration, you should be able to read and understand deep learning papers, be comfortable with high-level linear algebra and probability, and be acquainted with either PyTorch or Jax.
 Thank you for your understanding.

 Recent Updates